 She has shown widely in the UK and Europe.
 Her work is held in many private collections.
 She lives and works in London.

 Anna Liber Lewis’ paintings are organised around a self-reinforcing visual system, whereby a set of formal parameters informs how the image is constructed.
 The paintings are made through a process of building and erasing, using the language of print and drawing.
 She works across many canvases, responding and reacting to the other in a generative process, much like how music is processed.
-“In the studio I listen to my nervous system, like an anechoic chamber, and move the sense datum which remains trapped in my body.”
+“In the studio I lam free to listen to my nervous system, like an anechoic chamber, and move the sense datum which remains trapped in my body.”

 Cryptography